leon4rd/test/README.md

-## How much does a hipster weigh?
-An instagram.
+## How do hens stay fit?
+They always egg-cercise!